The Ultimate Guide to Hyperbaric Oxygen Therapy (HBOT)

 Increased air pressure helps increase the amount of oxygen your body absorbs.
 In order to use the oxygen we breathe, tiny sacs in our lungs must transfer it into the bloodstream.
 As the pressure increases, so does the ability to absorb it into our blood for use throughout our entire bodies!

-Other than ATA, another unit of pressure is pounds per square inch (PSI).
-You have probably heard of PSI before reading this article!
-For example, many people refer to PSI when referring to their car’s tire pressure.
-ATA and PSI are both units of measurement that measure pressure; they are similar to how we use both feet and inches to measure length.
+Other than ATA, another unit of pressure is pounds per square inch, or PSI.
+Many people refer to PSI when referring to their car’s tire pressure.
+ATA and PSI are both units of measurement that measure air pressure; they are similar to how we use both feet and inches to measure length.
 Our atmospheric pressure is 1 ATA and 14.7 PSI.

 The standard ATA for hyperbaric chambers is 1.3 ATA.
-However, someone that requires significant healing such as severe tissue injury, bone damage, or bacterial infection may want a chamber with a higher ATA.
-Please note that an ATA greater than 3 is not recommended.
+However, someone who requires significant healing such as severe tissue injury, bone damage, or bacterial infection may want a chamber with a higher ATA.

 What Are the Side Effects of Hyperbaric Treatment?